Benchmarks, Algorithms, and Metrics for Hierarchical Disentanglement: Appendix

 \subsection{MIMOSA Hyperparameters}

 In this section, we list and describe all hyperparameters for MIMOSA, along with values that we used for our main results.
 We also present sensitivity analyses in Fig.~\ref{fig:mimosa-ablations}.

-\paragraph{MIMOSA initial autoencoder (Algorithm~\ref{algo:mimosa}, line 1)} \begin{itemize}[topsep=0pt] \itemsep0em \item \texttt{initial\_dim} - the dimensionality of the initial smooth autoencoder.
-As Fig.~\ref{fig:mimosa-ablations} shows, this can be larger than the intrinsic dimensionality of the data, which MIMOSA will estimate.
-We defaulted to using the max. intrinsic dimensionality plus 1; in a real-world context where this information is not available, it can be estimated by reducing from $\mathtt{initial\_dim} = |X|$ until reconstruction error starts increasing. \item Training and architectural details appropriate for the data modality (e.g. convolutional layers for images).
-See \S\ref{sec:training-details} for our choices. \end{itemize} \paragraph{LocalSVD (Algorithm~\ref{algo:local-svd})} \begin{itemize}[topsep=0pt] \itemsep0em \item \texttt{num\_nearest\_neighbors} - neighborhood size for LocalSVD and traversal; we used $40$.
+\textbf{MIMOSA initial autoencoder (Algorithm~\ref{algo:mimosa}, line 1)} \begin{itemize}[topsep=0pt] \itemsep0em \item \texttt{initial\_dim} - the dimensionality of the initial smooth autoencoder.
+As the sensitivity analysis in Fig.~\ref{fig:mimosa-ablations} shows, this does not need to be as low as the intrinsic dimensionality of the data, which MIMOSA will estimate, and ideally should be a little larger.
+We defaulted to using the maximum intrinsic dimensionality plus 1; in a real-world context where this information is not available, it can be estimated by starting at $\mathtt{initial\_dim} = |X|$ and reducing until initial autoencoder reconstruction error starts increasing. \item Training and architectural details appropriate for the data modality (e.g. convolutional layers for images).
+See \S\ref{sec:training-details} for our choices. \end{itemize} \textbf{LocalSVD (Algorithm~\ref{algo:local-svd})} \begin{itemize}[topsep=0pt] \itemsep0em \item \texttt{num\_nearest\_neighbors} - neighborhood size for LocalSVD and traversal; we used $40$.
 Must exceed $\texttt{initial\_dim}$; could replace with a search radius. \item \texttt{ransac\_frac} - the fraction of neighbors to refit SVD.
 We used $2/3$.
-Note that we do not run traditional multi-step RANSAC~\citep{fischler1981random}, but a two-step approximation, where we define loss by aggregating reconstruction errors across dimensions.
-Another (slower but potentially more robust) option would be to iteratively refit SVD on the points with lowest reconstruction error at each dimension, and check if the resulting eigenvalues meet our cutoff criteria. \item \texttt{eig\_cumsum\_thresh} - the minimum fraction of variance SVD dimensions must explain to determine local dimensionality.
+Note that we do not run traditional, multi-step RANSAC~\citep{fischler1981random}, but a more efficient two-step approximation, where we define the loss term based an aggregation of reconstruction errors across dimensions.
+Another (less efficient but potentially more robust) option would be to iteratively re-fit SVD using the points with lowest reconstruction error at each dimension, and check if the resulting eigenvalues meet our cutoff criteria. \item \texttt{eig\_cumsum\_thresh} - the minimum fraction of variance SVD dimensions must explain to determine local dimensionality.
 We used $0.95$.
 For noisy or sparse data, it might be useful to reduce this parameter. \item \texttt{eig\_decay\_thresh} - the minimum multiplicative factor by which SVD eigenvalues must decay to determine local dimensionality.
 We used $4$.
 It might also be useful to reduce this parameter for sparse data. \end{itemize} Note that our LocalSVD algorithm can be seen as a faster version of Multiscale SVD~\citep{little2009estimation}, which is used in an analogous way by \citet{mahapatra2017s}, but would require repeatedly computing singular value decompositions over different search radii for each point.